Flint & Steel Volume 05 | Magazine Launch

 Rowan Light – Rowan is a lecturer and doctoral candidate at the University of Canterbury.
 In his article “Protest and Patriotism,” he looks at Anzac Day’s history as a platform for public debate, a “common moment of attention,” that allow us to negotiate our values as a society.
 This subject stems from his doctoral research exploring imperial and post-imperial remembrance of the First World War.
 His history of Anzac Day in Australia and New Zealand will be published in 2019.

-Be the first to get your hands on Flint & Steel Volume 05 by pre-ordering a copy with your ticket here.
+Get your hands on Flint & Steel Volume 05 by ordering a copy here.